arielgarmendia/arch_migration_ADRs/README.md

 > - Will require a mix of resources with different backgrounds, from backend devs with frontend knowledge and frontend devs specialised in the front framwork to be used.
 > - Will require a big testing work, in order to obtain the same functionality as before.
 > - Will probably need a full-stop in developing new features in the "old" *MVC* code, otherwise there´s a high risk of not including them in the new migration.

+> Our <ins>***Second Base Assumption***</ins> is that we will migrate the frontend applicaton into a full web application using one or many modern frontend frameworks such as *Vue*, *Angular* and/or *React*.

+This second base assumption removes the posibility of going into the *Blazor* path, as this one will lead us into a completely different scenaio.

 ## Desired result after the architecture migration with a global SPA dockerised/containerised website
 ![SPA result](images/ADR-Result.jpg "SPA result")